-Dressed in ’80s-inspired suiting, vegan leather co-ords and sequins galore, style icon Susie Bubble guides us to her hometown.
+Dressed in 80s-inspired suiting, vegan leather co-ords and sequins galore, style icon Susie Bubble guides us through her hometown.

 “You can’t be bored in London,” Susie Lau, aka Susie Bubble, says and recites the most cliché — yet still accurate — quote about her city: When you’re bored of London, you’re bored of life.